amaliejvik/it1901-project-pacman/pacMan-application/README.md

 [Open in Eclipse Che](https://che.stud.ntnu.no/dashboard/#https://gitlab.stud.idi.ntnu.no/it1901/groups-2023/gr2372/gr2372?new)

-**NOTE**: On the start screen of the application, a green checkmark appears on the PacMan-color the user has chosen, in order to fulfill design principles on feedback.
+**NOTE 1**: On the start screen of the application, a green checkmark appears on the PacMan-color the user has chosen, in order to fulfill design principles on feedback.
 For some reason, this checkmark does not appear when the application is ran in Eclipse Che.
 We are not sure why this problem has arisen, since it works perfectly when run locally with Maven and with JPackage.

 How it is supposed to look is illustraded below:
 ![StartScreen](/pacMan-application/ui/src/main/resources/ui/README-Images/pacManStartScreen.png)

+**NOTE 2**: The use of Mediaplayer is also documented [here](#comment-on-mediaplayer)

 ## Releases